HKEOS/Ghostbusters-Testnet/prometheus.md

 Make sure that your firewall settings allows traffic in from port 80, and any other ports needed to allow communication between your full node and the prometheus node.

+Sam from EOS Dublin has create a setup script for the majority of this process too: https://github.com/eosdublin/scripts/blob/master/nyx/setup.sh

 ### Grab Michael's great LXC container image

 ```console